 Why do I harangue my friends year after year?

-It's been 23 years since Liz's sister and mom were diagnosed with pancreatic cancer -- Heather was diagnosed five years later -- and in that time the incidence of pancreatic cancer has more than doubled from 29,000 new cases in 1998 to more than 60,000 new cases this year.
-We have made progress in fighting the disease but survival rates remain largely a matter of one-year, two-year and five-year survival and the growth of the disease has steadily outstripped those gains such that pancreatic deaths are up 80% over the same period.
+It's been 24 years since Liz's sister and mom were diagnosed with pancreatic cancer -- team namesake Heather was diagnosed five years later -- and the incidence of pancreatic cancer has more than doubled from 29,000 new cases in 1998 to more than 62,000 new cases this year.
+We have made progress in fighting the disease but survival rates remain dismally poor and the steady growth of the disease has outstripped those gains such that pancreatic deaths are up 72% over the same period.
+Pancreatic cancer deaths surpassed breast cancer deaths in the US in 2016 and the gap has already widened to 14%.

-A dozen of us have lost family members to pancreatic cancer and dozens more of us have lost dear friends, capped by Lisa Knight a couple years ago and Walter Koch just last year.
+A dozen team members have lost family members to pancreatic cancer and dozens more of us have lost dear friends, capped by Lisa Knight three years ago and Walter Koch a year later.

 If you think this page contains objectionable content, please inform the system administrator.